National Museum (Malaysia): Design and construction

-Construction began on the new Muzium Negara in 1959 and was complete in 1963.
-The National Museum was officially opened on 31 August 1963 by Tuanku Syed Putra Ibni al-Marhum Syed Hassan Jamalullal, the 3rd Yang di-Pertuan Agong.
+Construction of the new National Museum began in 1959 and was completed in 1963.
+The museum was officially inaugurated on 31 August 1963 by Tuanku Syed Putra Ibni al-Marhum Syed Hassan Jamalullail, the 3rd Yang di-Pertuan Agong.

-The museum was design by architect Ho Kok Hoe,which was inspired by the architecture of the Malay royal palaces and vernacular Malay architecture.
-The design incorporated the need for exhibition and activity spaces.
-The large mosaic murals spanning the entrance depict the history and culture of the country.
-The floor of the central section of the main building is decorated with special tiles which were gifts from the government of Pakistan.
-In addition, UNESCO facilitated consultancies by museum experts from other museums around the world.
+The museum's design was conceived by architect Ho Kok Hoe, drawing inspiration from the architecture of Malay royal palaces and traditional Malay vernacular architecture.
+The design included provisions for exhibition and activity spaces.
+The entrance features large mosaic murals depicting the country's history and culture, while the floor of the central section of the main building is adorned with special tiles gifted by the government of Pakistan.
+UNESCO also facilitated consultancies by museum experts from various international museums.

-On 4 April 1996, the building was gazette under the Antiquities Act 169/1976 as an ancient monument and historical site.
+On 4 April 1996, the building was gazetted under the Antiquities Act 169/1976 as an ancient monument and historical site.